jimbeezz/life-of-bitard/README.md

 ## 2025-11-14 23:54
 > The only way to do great work is to love what you do. - Steve Jobs

+## 2025-11-17 23:55
+> The future belongs to those who believe in the beauty of their dreams. - Eleanor Roosevelt